Rickaym/pyforge/docs/courseboard/how-mcmods-work.rst

 5. Choose an IDE
 6. Generating IDE Launch/Run Configurations with ForgeGradle

-This concludes the rudimentary concepts of Forge modding.
+This concludes the rudimentary concepts of Forge modding, look at `this <https://mcforge.readthedocs.io/en/latest/gettingstarted/>`_ for more information.